5 Awesome Roadmap Examples You’ll Want to Use

 5 Kick-A#@ Roadmap Examples You Should Try

-1. Release timeline roadmap
+1. Timeline roadmap

 This roadmap format allows you to view your planned release’s epics on a timeline and to see any dependencies between them.
 Being able to view your strategic plans with this view allows you to understand the overall flow of your team’s work, which epics you’ve prioritized, and any blockers that could affect progress.

-The release timeline roadmap also allows you to share your plans and progress with stakeholders in a broad, strategic sense without committing to specific details.
+The timeline roadmap also allows you to share your plans and progress with stakeholders in a broad, strategic sense without committing to specific details.
 You can group your releases monthly, quarterly, yearly, or using any timeframe you choose.

 When to use it: